aceluby/seven-ponds-hoa/README.md

 ## Document History

-History of the changes of this document can be found by hitting the history button in the top right corner.
+History of the changes of this document can be found by clicking on the `README.md` file, which will navigate to the document, then clicking the history button in the top right corner.